cornishcoder1/Food_of_Japan_Quiz/README.md

 <img src="assets/screenshots/home_screen.png">

 ## Instructions
-*As a user I want clear instructions on how to use the quiz*
+*As a user I want clear instructions on how to use the quiz.*

-Once the user has entered their name, they are given a personalised welcome message, and are presented with a short descripion and simple instructions for the quiz.
-I have used new line characters to space out the text lines here to improve readability.
+Once the user has entered their name, they are given a personalised welcome message, and are presented with a short description and simple instructions for the quiz.
+I have used new line characters to space out some of the text lines here to improve readability.

 <img src="assets/screenshots/instructions.png">